Working with Files and Folders

-When you open a file, the file manager performs the default action for that file type.
+When opening a file, either via the main menu, via the file's context menu, by double-clicking on it or by hitting the enter key, the file manager performs the default action for that file type.
 For example, opening a text file will display it in the default text editor, while opening an image file will display the image in the default image viewer.

-You can set Thunar preferences so that you click once on a file to execute the default action.
-For information, see the section called Behavior Preferences.
+The default file open mode is double-clicking but you can set Thunar preferences so that a single click will execute the default action.
+For more information, see the section called File Manager Preferences.

-To execute actions other than the default action for a file, select the file that you want to perform an action on.
-Choose the desired action from the Open With choices available in File menu or an Open With submenu.
+To execute actions other than the default action for a file, select the file in question, then choose the desired action from the Open With choices available from the File menu or the right-click context menu.

 To add actions associated with a file type, perform the following steps:

-The action you have chosen is now added to the list of actions for that particular file type.
-If you enabled the Use as default for this kind of file option or there was no prior action associated with the type, the newly added action is the default.
+The action you have chosen is now added to the list of Recommended Applications for that particular file type.
+If you enabled the Use as default for this kind of file option or there was no prior action associated with the type, the newly added action becomes the default.

-You may also add actions using the Open With button under File → Properties....
+You may also add actions using the Open With pick list under File → Properties....

 To modify the actions associated with a file or file type, perform the following steps: